Asor-Development/Appian/Notes/InterviewQuestions.md

     - AND: like fork and join, it will wait for all the incoming paths to reach the node, then execute all outgoing paths at the same time
         - does not require any configuration
     - COMPLEX: combination of all the gateways
+- Activity Chaining
+    - when the same user need to complete a number or user input task one after the other
+    - if activity chaining is enabled after the user submits one task or form the next one will be displayed to the user
+    - if no activity chaining is enable then the second task will appear in the User's Task Tab in Tempo
+    - should use no more than 50 nodes or 5 seconds between attended activities

 ---